localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ---
 title: Announcing LocalStack 2.0 General Availability!
-description: Announcing LocalStack 2.0 General Availability!
-lead: Announcing LocalStack 2.0 General Availability!
+description: We are excited to announce the release of LocalStack 2.0 that brings new features, greater AWS parity, and better performance!
+lead: We are excited to announce the release of LocalStack 2.0 that brings new features, greater AWS parity, and better performance!
 date: 2023-03-29T9:35:38+05:30
 lastmod: 2023-03-29T9:35:38+05:30
 images: []
 contributors: []
 tags: ['news']
+leadimage: "localstack-v2-cover.jpg"
+weight: 1
 ---

+{{< img src="localstack-v2-cover.jpg" >}}

 Last year we announced the [general availability of LocalStack 1.0](https://localstack.cloud/blog/2022-07-13-announcing-localstack-v1-general-availability/), our first major release, to help development teams propel their productivity by developing & testing their cloud applications locally!
 Between then and now, LocalStack has achieved significant adoption and amassed over 135 million Docker pulls and thousands of new customers worldwide!
 As we continue to execute our vision of making LocalStack the go-to platform for local cloud development, we are excited to announce our latest major release!

 Today we are excited to announce the general availability of **LocalStack 2.0**, our next-generation cloud emulation platform, focused on providing a better way to develop and test your cloud applications.
 This release is significant for us, as it expands our scope of building a frictionless, integrated cloud developer experience for our users.
 LocalStack 2.0 is our second major release with many new features, enhancements, and improved parity for more extensive integration across the AWS tooling ecosystem.